 An overview of the strategies and means used by leading companies throughout the world to obtain outstanding quality results and strong competitive positions.
 Focuses on the continuous improvement of quality of product and service, and the resulting benefits in reduced costs, increased productivity, and higher levels of customer satisfaction.
-Prerequisites: MGT 3373 and QM 3341.
+Prerequisites: MGT 3373 and QM 3341

-MGT 4491-4492 Guided Independent Research (1-3 credit hours per course per semester.)
+MGT 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester)

-Additional information is indexed under Guided Independent Research and Study.
+Additional information is indexed under Independent Study and Research.
 Note: This course may not be substituted for any required course.

-MGT 4493-4494 Guided Independent Study (1-3 credit hours per course per semester)
+MGT 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester)

-Additional information is indexed under Guided Independent Research and Study.
+Additional information is indexed under Independent Study and Research.
 Note: This course may not be substituted for any required course.